komax/blog/_drafts/grobid.md

 categories: text mining
 ---

 In this post, we learn how to turn a pdf into a structured text document.
-To this end, we will use a tool called [GROBID](https://github.com/kermitt2/grobid) which outputs an xml document.
+To this end, we will use a tool called [GROBID](https://github.com/kermitt2/grobid) outputting a corresponding XML document for each pdf.
 This approach has these advantages over OCR techniques to be
  * light-weighted: computation takes a couple of seconds vs. 3-5 minutes [with tesseract, a state-of-the-art OCR framework](https://github.com/tesseract-ocr/tesseract)
- * easy to use:  you just need to parse xml
+ * easy to use:  you just need to parse XML
- * storage-efficient: the resulting [(tei) xml file](https://tei-c.org/) takes just some kB for an entire paper
+ * storage-efficient: the resulting [(TEI) XML file](https://tei-c.org/) takes just some kB for an entire paper
  * [REST-full](https://en.wikipedia.org/wiki/Representational_state_transfer): GROBID can be run locally or remotely

-I'll conclude with a brief discussion of the TEI format which (semi)structures a PDF and of an application of GROBID.
+I'll conclude with a brief discussion of the TEI format (semi)structuring a PDF and with an application of GROBID.

 What is GROBID?
 ==
 [GROBID](https://github.com/kermitt2/grobid) stands for GeneRation Of Bibliographic Data.
-It's a Java tool which transforms a unstructured PDF into a (semi)structured text format. *The* application for GROBID is the analysis of scientific publications.
-GROBID can extract scholarly units, such as references, affiliations, authors, DOIs, and abstracts by utilizing machine learning and deep learning.
+It's a Java tool which transforms a unstructured PDF into a (semi)structured text format.
+The analysis of scientific publications is *the* application for GROBID.
+It can extract scholarly units, such as references, affiliations, authors, DOIs, and abstracts by utilizing machine learning and deep learning.

 How to set up GROBID?
 ==